 I examined spatial and temporal variation in insect availability across the three elevation zones and over the breeding season from 15 May–15 Aug.
 Visual caterpillar surveys were conducted in the shrub layer across four transects at each of the three elevation zones during six 2-wk survey periods (Holmes et al. 1979, Holmes and Schultz 1988).
 Caterpillars and spiders were identified to family, counted, and measured on 100 leaves each of striped maple, American beech, and hobblebush at 10 points along each transect.
 We converted caterpillar and spider measurements to wet biomass (mg) using length-mass regressions (Rogers et al. 1977).
 I summed biomass per 3000 leaves sampled on the leaves of all three tree species on each of the four transects within a given 2-wk survey period.
 I calculated mean daily sampling rate for three caterpillar families (Geometridae, Noctuidae, Notodontidae) and spiders (Araneae).
 I combined two 2-wk survey periods and calculated the mean (±SE) sampling rate for each taxonomic group within each elevation zone and during each of three 4-wk survey periods (i.e. early, mid, and late).

-Two 24-hr samples of flying insects were collected each week from two Malaise traps at each of the three elevation zones.
+ADD SOMEWHERE IN PARAGRAPH ABOVE: To facilitate comparisons between arthropod survey results and fecal samples, we grouped survey data into three survey periods matching the three temporal windows of fecal sampling.Two 24-hr samples of flying insects were collected each week from two Malaise traps at each of the three elevation zones.
 Malaise samples were sorted and identified to family (Rodenhouse and Holmes 1992).
 I measured mean daily sampling rate as the 24-hr sampling rate per Malaise trap and included only individuals greater than 4 mm in length.
 I calculated sampling rates for four insect families (Tachinidae, Rhagionidae, Tipulidae, Ichneumonidae), and five arthropod orders (Diptera, Hymenoptera, Lepidoptera, Coleoptera, Araneae), and calculated the mean (±SE) sampling rates for each taxonomic group within each elevation zone and during each of three survey periods.

+ADD SOMEWHERE IN PARAGRAPH ABOVE: Same survey period grouping as above.
+In addition, it’s worth noting that we carefully filtered the Malaise trap dataset to remove taxa with known or potential bias in capture rates.
+The resulting dataset included 14 taxonomic groups with high confidence in the Malaise trap results: Hemiptera.Pentatomidae, Hemiptera.Other, Plecoptera, Coleoptera, Lepidoptera, Diptera.Tipulidae, Diptera.Rhagionidae, Diptera.Other, Hymenoptera.Ichneumonids, Hymenoptera.Not.Ichneumonids, Homoptera, Homoptera:Leafhopper, Trichoptera, Panorpidae.

+(you might consider giving these more intuitive names... hymenoptera-not-ichneumonids is a little clunky).

 DNA Extraction and Sequencing

 I used DNA metabarcoding to characterize diet composition with taxonomic specificity (Garfinkel et al. 2020).
 I randomly placed samples into groups spanning elevation zones and survey periods for DNA extractions to avoid batch effects.
 Samples were homogenized through bead beating on a benchtop vortex for 20 min prior to extraction.
 I extracted fecal DNA in a clean lab with UV decontamination using a Quick-DNA Fecal/Soil Microbe MiniPrep Kit following the manufacturer’s protocol (Zymo Research, Irvine, CA), with an elution volume of 75 µl.
 For each group of extractions, I included one negative extraction control and one positive insect control (i.e. mock prey community DNA).
 The positive insect control was created by selecting five insect families collected from Malaise traps that represent known prey items of black-throated blue warblers at Hubbard Brook (Cantharidae, Cerambicidae, Curculionidae, Ichneumonidae, Rhagionidae).
 I extracted DNA from the legs and heads of insects using the DNeasy Blood & Tissue Kit (Qiagen, Hilden, Germany), with an elution volume of 100 µl.